defold/doc/docs/en/manuals/dev-app.md

 Any iOS or Android application that is bundled in Debug mode will be able to act as a development app.
 In fact, this is the recommended solution as the development app will have the correct project settings and uses the same [native extensions](/manuals/extensions/) as the project you are working on.

-Starting with Defold 1.4.0 it is possible to bundle a Debug variant of your project without any content.
+It is possible to bundle a Debug variant of your project without any content.
 Use this option to create a version of your application with native extensions, suitable for iterative development as described in this manual.

 ![content less bundle](images/dev-app/contentless-bundle.png)